 When he’s not at work, he is spending time with his wife, his two children, and the Washington Capitals hockey team.

 As a child, Erin never traveled without a sketchbook and a pencil.
 As an adult, not much changed.
 She has always had a deep love of the arts and education, which grew into a career devoted to educational multimedia.
 Erin holds a Bachelor of Fine Arts degree in Media Arts and Animation, and she is working towards a Master’s of Education in Curriculum and Instructional Design.
 She believes that education should be available to everyone, because education is our greatest path to success.

 When she’s not working, Erin can usually be found drawing, sewing, or working on some other sort of craft project.
-She is married, with two cats and a very lazy rabbit.
+She is married and has two elderly cats.

 Bethany works to coordinate the logistics of the department.
 She manages the schedules, contracts, planning, and payments, and make sure things are completed in a timely manner.
 She is married and has one son.
 Bethany and her family enjoy living life as an adventure.
 They love to travel and experience new food and things that challenge them.
 In addition to travel, outdoor activities rank high on their list of entertainment.

 Joshua has been with the Christian Education department since April 2015.
 With a BA in Media Communication from Asbury University, he is the multi-media specialist.
 That means he creates videos and all kinds of spiffy stuff for social media.
 He is the meme master and the pun professor and the guitar hero.
 He is the department’s digital storyteller.
 His life and work are shaped by the gospel story—everything for God’s glory.